Keeper is fanatical about credential security and data protection

 None of Keeper's applications contain trackers or 3rd party libraries that perform tracking.
 As an example, this report provides information on Keeper's Android app, which shows that zero trackers are installed.

-Keeper is a SaaS platform and hosts its data in multiple, geographically isolated AWS data centers.
+Keeper is a fully-managed SaaS platform and hosts its data in multiple, geographically isolated AWS data centers.
 Organizations may host their Keeper tenant in their preferred primary region.
-Customer data and access to the platform will be isolated to that specific region.
+Customer data and access to the platform is isolated to that specific region.

 Available regions: